prophetrand/react-clicker/README.md

 selectChibi = (id) => {
     if (this.state.clicked.indexOf(id) !== -1) {
-      // if the clicked image has an id that is in the "clicked" array, then it will have an index that does not equal -1.
-Score and clicked array are reset as a result. this.setState({
+      this.setState({
         score: 0,
         clicked: [],
         message: "Failure!
 But you can try again..."
       });
     } else {
-      // if the clicked image conversely does not have its id in the "clicked" array, then its id is pushed into it.
-Then state.score increases by 1 and state.topScore increases if it has been surpassed. this.state.clicked.push(id);
+      this.state.clicked.push(id);

       this.setState({